 The first step is to look up your futures contract on the CME website here.

 Let’s look for an example of the SP500 index futures.
 The symbol is ES, and here are the contract specs.

 When you look at the settlement method, it shows “financially settled”.

 What does this mean?

 It means that on the day of expiry the open position becomes crystallized.

-If you had a profit of $500, on futures expiration day you will be paid that profit “financially” and your open position is closed.
+If you had a profit of $500, on expiry day you will be paid that profit “financially” and your open position is closed.

-If you trade the oil futures, you can find yourself in a little more trouble on futures expiration day.
+If you trade the oil futures, you can find yourself in a little more trouble on expiry day.